edgeware/v2l-example-scheduler/README.md

 ## Compatibility

-This example scheduler should work towards all versions of `ew-vod2cbm`.
+Currently, this server works towards `ew-vod2cbm` with live extensions.
-The `ew-vod2cbm` server is assumed to be at `localhost:8090`, but another address, can be set in the `main.go` file.
+It is assumed to be at `localhost:8090`, but another address can be set in the `main.go` file.
 The `ew-vod2cbm` must have access to the `assets` directory.
-The path is set in the `main.go` file.
-The default is a local directory named `assets`, but one could instead use another directory or an HTTP location.

-The media tracks being produced are described in the `content template` file `content_template.json`, and the input tracks must be compatible with that template (for more about compatibility, check the documentation for `ew-vod2cbm`).
+The media tracks being produced are described in the `content template` file `content_template.json`, and the input tracks must be compatible with what is to be generated.

 ## How to run the program

-You need to have an `ESB-3015/ew-vod2cbm` server running at `localhost:8090`.
+You need to have an `ESB-3019/ew-vod2cbm` server running at `localhost:8090`.
-It does not need a config file, since everything it needs is sent via HTTP from this scheduler.
+It does not need a configuration file specified, but it needs access to the `assets` directory, so it is convenient to start it in top directory of this repo.

-To compile the program you need `go` installed.
+To run the scheduler program you need `go` installed.
 You can also get a compiled binary that you can run on any platform.

 The project has no dependencies on other repos, so the binary can be built by simply running

     $ go build .

-which will build the binary `v2l-example-scheduler`.
+which will build the binary `v2l-live-demo-scheduler`.

 Alternatively, you can run it without building it as